An Empirical Bayes Approach for Multiple Tissue eQTL Analysis: The MT-eQTL Model

 \subsection{Format of Multi-Tissue eQTL Data}

 The general data format for the multi-tissue eQTL problem is as follows.
 For each of $n$ donors we have full genotype information, and measurements of gene expression in at least one of $K$ tissues.
-We assume that the same array platform is used for measurements of genotype, and similarly for expression.

 Let ${\bf G}$ be an $m \times n$ matrix containing the measured genotype of each donor in the study at $m$ SNPs.
 The entries take values $0$, $1$, and $2$, typically coded as the number of minor allele variants.
 Each column of ${\bf G}$ corresponds to a donor, and each row corresponds to a SNP.
-The measured transcript levels for tissue $k$ are contained in a $p \times n_k$ matrix ${\bf X}_k$, where $p$ is the number of transcripts, and $n_k \leq n$ is the number of donors for tissue $k$.
-In general, the number of donors $n_k$ can vary widely among tissues, and even if two tissues have similar numbers of samples, they may have relatively few common donors.
+The measured transcript levels for tissue $k$ are contained in a $p \times n_k$ matrix ${\bf X}_k$, where $p$ is the number of genes, and $n_k \leq n$ is the number of donors for tissue $k$.
+The number of donors $n_k$ can vary widely among tissues, and even if two tissues have similar numbers of samples, they may have few common donors.
 The data available for the purposes of multi-tissue eQTL analysis has the form $({\bf G}, {\bf X}_1, \ldots, {\bf X}_K)$.
 Figure \ref{fig:left} gives an illustration of the typical data format with two tissues.

 In most cases eQTL analysis is preceded by several preprocessing steps and covariate adjustment.
-Data preprocessing steps are described in references such as \cite{flutre2013statistical} and \cite{fu2012unraveling}.
 Covariate adjustment is necessary because genotype and expression data usually contain confounding factors.
 Some confounders, such as gender, are observed, while others are of unknown technical or biological origin.
-To identify the unknown confounding factors, most studies use principal components, surrogate variables \citep{leek2007capturing}, or PEER cofactors \citep{stegle2012using} as covariates.
-We assume that the expression data and genotype data have been appropriately residualized for confounders, so the comparison of these residualized quantities are partial correlations adjusted for covariates.
+To identify the unknown confounding factors, most studies use principal components, surrogate variables \citep{leek2007capturing}, or PEER factors \citep{stegle2012using} as covariates.
+In Section \ref{GTExproc}, we shall discuss the preprocessing procedure of the GTEx data.
+For now, we just assume that the expression data and genotype data have been appropriately residualized for confounders, so the comparison of these residualized quantities are partial correlations adjusted for covariates.